-Let’s start with head injuries and concussions.
+Symptoms of the “Three H’s”Let’s start with head injuries and concussions.
 First, I want to be clear, you do not have to have a loss of consciousness in order to have a concussion.
-Due to the body’s ability to produce adrenaline, symptoms can be masked immediately after an injury.
+Due to the body’s ability to produce adrenaline, symptoms can be masked immediately after a head injury.
 The most common immediate symptoms include: headaches, neck pain, dizziness, blurry vision, light sensitivity, sound sensitivity, ringing in the ears, disorientation and abnormal balance.

 Next, let’s look at heart problems, like sudden cardiac arrest.
 What makes sudden cardiac death in our athletic population so difficult to manage is that there are typically no symptoms prior to the athlete collapsing.

 And finally, there’s heat stroke/illness.
-Heat illness is a spectrum of heat-related medical conditions ranging from heat exhaustion to heat stroke.
+Heat illness represents a spectrum of heat-related medical conditions ranging from heat exhaustion to heat stroke.
 General signs and symptoms include dehydration, lightheadedness, increased muscle fatigue, nausea, vomiting, headaches, confusion, clumsiness, stumbling and disorientation.

 Risk factors for cardiac arrestThe greatest risk factor for sudden cardiac death is having a family history of sudden cardiac death or sudden death of unknown cause in a first-degree relative, which means someone like a father, mother or sibling.

-Concussion protectionProper technique – specifically tackling in rugby and football and headers in soccer – can help athletes protect themselves from head injuries.
+Concussion protectionProper technique – specifically tackling in football and rugby, and headers in soccer – can help athletes better protect themselves from head injuries.
 But beyond that, it’s really important for the athlete to be upfront and honest about their symptoms after a possible head injury.
-If they’re not, the athlete can put themselves at risk for something called second impact syndrome.
+If they’re not, athletes can put themselves at risk for something called second impact syndrome.
 That occurs when an athlete suffers a second head injury while still recovering (with continued lingering symptoms) from their first head injury.
-This can could cause diffuse cerebral swelling, brain herniation and even death.
+This can cause diffuse cerebral swelling, brain herniation and even death.
 It’s potentially devastating for an otherwise young, healthy athlete.

-Eating and hydrating for athletesGeneral recommendations advise that athletes should eat a meal 2-3 hours prior to exercise/activities.
+Eating and hydrating for athletesGeneral recommendations advise that athletes should eat a meal two to three hours prior to exercise/activities.
 Meals should be high in carbohydrates with a moderate amount of protein.
 They should generally be low in fat.
-A carbohydrate snack like an energy bar, granola bar or fruit can be eaten 30 min prior a workout.
-After an hour of activity, an athlete should eat a carbohydrate snack or drink.
+A carbohydrate snack like an energy bar, granola bar or fruit can be eaten 30 minutes prior to a workout.
+After an hour of activity, an athlete should have a carbohydrate snack or drink.